 All in all, after the initial shock.
-We have accepted that this is necessary to ensure the health and well being of this tiny country from this new strain of the virus.
-Now that I have had my final jab and I am fully immunised.
+We have accepted that this is necessary to ensure the health and well-being of this tiny country from this new strain of the virus.
+Now that I have had my final jab and I am fully immunized.
 I do feel like I have done my tiny bit for the community at large.

 Not sure what this will mean regarding travel moving forward, but at least I know I have done my bit!
 And fingers crossed it will allow me to visit my family in Australia soon.

 Other things you need to know

 This post may contain affiliate links, which means I/we may receive a commission at no extra cost to you if you make a purchase through a link.
 Please see my/our full disclosure for further information.